JulieMariaJ/Scoring_TCRpMHC_structures/README.md

     │
     └── README.md

-Project made with
+Project made at
 ------------
-Professor Morten Nielsen \
+Professor Morten Nielsen's group \
-Immunoinformatics and Machine-Learning group at the Department of Health Technology, Technical University of Denmark
+Group of Immunoinformatics and Machine-Learning at the Department of Health Technology, Technical University of Denmark